TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Searchresult/Index.rst

    register:SWORD_PARAMS = '&sword_list[]=word1&sword_list[]=word2 .....'

-See typolink for more info!
+See typolink for more information!

 .. _cobj-searchresult-notes: